Roseway

 Roseway is a wooden gaff-rigged schooner launched on 24 November 1925 in Essex, Massachusetts.
-She is currently operated by World Ocean School, a non-profit educational organization based in Boston, Massachusetts, and is normally operated out of Boston, Massachusetts and Saint Croix, U.S. Virgin Islands.
+She is currently operated by Life Systems Family Foundation, a Canadian foundation focusing on whale research.
 She was designated a National Historic Landmark in 1997 as the only known surviving example of a fishing schooner built specifically with racing competition as an objective.
 In 1941, Roseway was purchased by the Boston Pilot's Association to serve as a pilot boat for Boston Harbor, as a replacement for the pilot-boat Northern Light, which was sold to the United States Army for war service.